Andhra Pradesh special status demand: CM Chandrababu Naidu to sit on hunger strike on April 20

-In yer another attempt to exert pressure on the BJP-led Centre to grant special status tag to Andhra Pradesh, the southern state’s Chief Minister Chandrababu Naidu today announced that he will sit on a day-long hunger strike on April 20.
+In yet another attempt to exert pressure on the BJP-led Centre to grant special status tag to Andhra Pradesh, the southern state’s Chief Minister Chandrababu Naidu today announced that he will sit on a day-long hunger strike on April 20.
 The development assumes significance as several top leaders of political parties including PM Narendra Modi and BJP president Amit Shah in recent past had observed fast to lodge their protest against each other over various issues.

 In Andhra Pradesh, political parties have been protesting against the Centre for not fulfilling its promise of special status tag to the state which was bifurcated in 2014.
 The second half of the Budget Session was also washed out due to protests by Andhra Pradesh MPs.
 The state’s ruling TDP had even quit the NDA government over the issue.